-1.1.1.3 Fundamental-orthopedagogics: Based on analyses of the pedagogic al situation, it is fundamental pedagogics which indicates what can be actualized pedagogically.
-Orthopedagogics describes the disconcerting appearance of the pedagogical.
-Fundamental pedagogics has relevance for orthopedagogics which will fruitfully materialize when the two perspectives are integrated into a joint perspective.
-(Landman and his coworkers already mentioned in 1971 a joint fundamental and orthopedagogic perspective on the reality of educating and referred to fundamental-orthopedagogic categories such as a re-lived experiencing of pedagogic-venturing-with-each-other).
+1.1.1.3 Fundamental-orthopedagogics: On the basis of analyses of the pedagogic situation, it is fundamental pedagogics that indicates what can be actualized pedagogically.
+Orthopedagogics describes the disconcerting appearance of the pedagogic.
+Fundamental pedagogics has particular relevance for orthopedagogics that will fruitfully materialize when the two perspectives are integrated into a joint perspective.
+(Landman and his co-workers already mentioned in 1971 a joint fundamental and orthopedagogic perspective on the reality of educating and referred to fundamental-orthopedagogic categories such as a re-lived experiencing of pedagogic-venturing-with-each-other).

-1.1.1.4 Socio-orthopedagogics: Here the area of study is the disturbed social life of a child-in-education, i.e., where the total social situation of a child and youth is problematic because sociopedagogical essences such as the following are actualized in inadequate ways: pedagogical we-ness, pedagogic al going out to the world, pedagogical need for social responsibility, gradual identity acquisition and gradual inclusion into society.
-These problems arise within the family (inadequate pedagogical intervention), but also in interaction with society through the disturbing results of pedagogically undesirable social influences.

-Possibilities here are the problem of youths who leave school too early, which was referred to above, child protection and pedagogically accountable child laws; and drug addiction which has developed into an extremely real and urgent problem.
+1.1.1.4 Socio-orthopedagogics: Here the area of study is the disturbed social life of a child-in-education, i.e., where the total social situation of a child and youth is problematic because sociopedagogic essences such as the following are actualized in inadequate ways: pedagogic we-ness, pedagogic going out to the world, pedagogic need for social responsibility, gradual identity acquisition and gradual inclusion into society.
+These problems arise within the family (inadequate pedagogic intervention), but also in interaction with society through the disturbing results of pedagogically undesirable social influences.
+Possibilities here are the problem of youths who leave school too early, which was referred to above, child protection and pedagogically accountable child laws; and drug addiction that has developed into an extremely real and urgent problem.

 1.1.1.5 Didactic-orthopedagogics (orthodidactics): Recent contributions of didactic pedagogics, e.g., designing a lesson, underline the extremely important relevance of this part discipline for orthopedagogics.
-Future orthodidactic designs no longer need to be a haphazard, casual or intuitive matter, but ought to be a planned design that can be justified because they have occurred in terms of the fundamental structure provided by the science of teaching (didactic pedagogics).
-The orthodidactician, in his/her therapeutic designs, must begin with (subject matter) didactics.
+Future orthodidactic designs no longer need to be a haphazard, casual or intuitive matter but ought to be a planned design that can be justified because they have occurred in terms of the fundamental structure provided by the science of teaching (didactic pedagogics).
+The orthodidactician, in his therapeutic designs, has to begin with (subject matter) didactics.

-1.1.1.6 Physical-orthopedagogics: Here the concern is with the theory and practice of the educative situation which has become problematic because of a child's physical limitations.
+1.1.1.6 Physical-orthopedagogics: Here the concern is with the theory and practice of the educational situation that has become problematic because of a child's physical limitations.
 The design of different physical therapies, e.g., swim-therapy, movement-therapy, orientation exercises, etc. are meaningful work here.

-1.1.1.7 Vocational-orientation-orthopedagogics is involved with thinking about, describing and interpreting the re-orientation of derailed youths in a vocational choice situation.
+1.1.1.7 Vocational-orientation-orthopedagogics involves itself with thinking about, describing and interpreting the reorientation of derailed youths in a vocational choice situation.
 Vocational choice derailment is mostly the result of faulty family educating, especially regarding vocational dispositions, vocational effort, etc. The youths' inability to grasp their own potentialities, as well as vocational possibilities, lead to disturbed vocational choices.
-The essences of vocational educative therapy lie in giving support to clarifying the future, self-actualization and giving meaning (Joubert).
-This coupling of defective educating, vocational choice derailment and the youths' disturbed self- and vocation meanings are an ideal field of study for a multi-perspective approach.
+The essences of vocational education therapy lie in giving support to clarifying the future, self actualization and giving meaning (Joubert).
+This coupling of defective educating, vocational choice derailment and the youths' disturbed self- and vocational-meanings are an ideal field of study for a multi-perspective approach.